FRIDAY-SUNDAY, APRIL 24-26

-The fifth annual Alumni Global Day of Service will unite Binghamton University graduates in community service projects during a designated weekend, showing Bing pride and the collective power of volunteerism.
-REGISTER NOW to join us in this enjoyable, worldwide and impactful alumni event!
+The sixth annual Alumni Global Day of Service will unite Binghamton University graduates in community service projects, showing Bing pride and the collective power of volunteerism.

 Here's how you can participate: